 Department of Public Health

-The Department of Public Health offers Public Health programs that challenge students with a unique combination of interdisciplinary liberal arts education with a specialty focus on public health.
+The Department of Public Health offers a Public Health Bachelor of Science program that challenges students with a unique combination of interdisciplinary liberal arts education with a specialty focus on public health.
 You'll learn the conceptual foundations and empirical bases for analyzing the interplay between science, society and health.
-Many pre-med and other health professions students also choose to minor in public health to augment their specialty education with this broad perspective.
+Many pre-med and other health professions students also choose to minor in Public Health to augment their specialty education with this broad perspective.
+The BS in Public Health is offered on campus, as well as through our Complete Degree online program.
+Public Health majors may also fast-track their careers by pursuing master’s programs in Public Health or Nutrition through unique combined degree options.

 Why Public Health?

-Due to global concerns regarding chronic and infectious disease epidemiology, food and water safety, and sanitation and environmental health issues, there is a rising demand for graduates with degrees in Public Health.
+Due to global concerns regarding chronic and infectious disease, health inequities, food and water safety, and sanitation and environmental health issues, there is a rising demand for graduates with degrees in Public Health.

-Students earning their Public Health degree learn how to interpret public health data, frame a public health issue, review and apply scientific literature, and present findings on approaches to the issue.
+Students earning their Bachelor’s in Public Health degree learn how to interpret public health data, frame a public health issue, review and apply scientific literature, and present findings on approaches to the issue.
+In the Master of Public Health program, students learn about the intersections of public health and social justice, applying skills of policy analysis, community organizing, and community-based research methods in partnership with local organizations.

 Public Health Requirements